aa57c/Java_Billing_Management/README.md

-# CS 349 Project – Customer Billing & Management System
+Java Customer Billing & Management System

 This is a Java Swing-based GUI application designed to manage customer data, generate invoices, and process billing.
 It connects to a SQL Server database via JDBC.